-h.
-List all direct tors of the Nonprofit and their occupations:
+h. - List all directors of the No onprofit and their occupations:

-staff members, di the Nonprofit have to be involved in th of the project, any business or personal (including family) relationships that any of the rectors or other principals involved in the formation or operation of e, either directly or indirectly, with any persons or entities involved or ne project on a for-profit basis including, but not limited to, the Owner of its for-profit general partners, employees, limited partners or any otly or indirectly related to such Owner:
+th to of aff members, directors or ot e Nonprofit have, either direct be involved in the project on the project, any of its for-pro- personal (including family) relationships that any of the her principals involved in the formation or operation of city or indirectly, with any persons or entities involved or a for-profit basis including, but not limited to, the Owner of general partners, employees, limited partners or any tly related to such Owner:

-nd Nonprofit hereby each certify that, to the best of its knowledge, all
+signed Owner and Nonprofit I poing information is correct, c nereby each certify that, to the best of its knowledge, all omplete and accurate.

-is correct, complete and accurate.

 Date Applicant

+D

 Ву:

 Its:

+Date •

-Date Nonprofit
+Date Its:

-Ву: